 Many small businesses rely on business credit cards as a convenient and integral part of their business.
-However, many small business owners, especially those with multiple owners, are unaware of several issues related to business credit cards when they apply for a credit card.
+However, many small business owners, especially those with multiple shareholders, are unaware of several issues related to business credit cards when they apply for a credit card.
 If you are a small business owner, make sure you are aware of these issues before signing up for that shiny new piece of plastic:

 - Company Credit Card Debt is Personal Debt.
 You applied for your company credit card using the company name and company employer ID number.
 So that means the credit card and all associated debt is the responsibility of the company, right?
 Not so fast.
 Every credit card company requires an individual, and not a business entity, to act as the primary account holder for a credit card account – even a business account.
 This means that any and all debt incurred on company credit cards will ultimately be the responsibility of the person who is the primary account holder and may appear on his or her personal credit report.
 (Note: some banks will issue credit cards with personal primary liability but don’t report it to credit bureaus).
 If the company’s debts are substantial, this could increase the debt utilization ration and hurt credit scores.
 This also means that if the company goes out of business, or doesn’t have the funds to cover charges made on the company card, the primary account holder could end up being personally liable for paying the card company.